datacamp/community-courses-introduction-to-probability-and-data-labs/chapter2.md

 The markdown file contains the instuctions to answer the multiple choice question below.

 <strong>Q3.
-Calculate the median and interquartile range for `arr_delays` of flights in the `sfo_feb_flights` data frame, grouped by carrier.
 Which carrier is the has the hights IQR of arrival delays?</strong>

 *** =instructions
 - American Airlines